Practical Training for Future Lawyers

 As an extension of the Appellate Advocacy course, all third-year students at GUCL participate in the Moot Court Program.
 After a process of revisions of advanced memoranda and appellate briefs, all students submit a final appellate brief and make oral arguments in front of a panel of judges.
 Awards are given to the students who receive high grades on the brief and/or oral arguments made on behalf of the appellant or appellee.

-Unlike many law schools who "cherry pick" Moot Court participants, the structure of the Moot Court Program at GUCL gives all students the opportunity to demonstrate their advocacy skills.
+Unlike many law programs in Southern California who "cherry pick" Moot Court participants, the structure of the Moot Court Program at GUCL gives all part time JD students the opportunity to demonstrate their advocacy skills.

 In Trial Practice, a two-quarter course, students learn the process of conducting a trial, trial techniques and will conduct a trial.A hands-on experience, students make oral presentations before the entire class, which are critiqued by their cohorts.
 Students learn and practice all facets of a trial: opening statements, direct examinations, cross examinations, admission of exhibits and expert witnesses and closing arguments.
 Students complete the course by preparing a trial brief, arguing motions and conducting a full trial.
 A visit to the Superior Court to observe proceedings is also required.

 Certified Law Student